 Note 1: The above investment income (loss) in mainland China were based on financial statements audited by the Company's auditors.
+Among them, NISHOKU SHENZHEN completed the deregistration process on December 10, 2024.

 (iii) Significant transactions:

 The significant inter-company transactions with the subsidiary in Mainland China, which were eliminated in the preparation of consolidated financial statements, are disclosed in "Information on significant transactions".